prody/ProDy/doc/examples/proteins/parsepdb.rst

 ===============================================================================

 ProDy offers a fast and flexible PDB parser, :func:`parsePDB`.
-This example demonstrates flexible usage of this function.

-Parser allows extracting information on the subset of atoms or models (in NMR structures), which may boost the performance when used.
+Parser can be used to read well defined subsets of atoms, specific chains or models (in NMR structures) to boost the performance.
+This example shows how to use the flexible parsing options.

 |more| For performance benchmarks of ProDy PDB parser see
 :ref:`pdbparser-performance`.

-This example shows how to use the flexible parsing options.

-User input
+Input
 -------------------------------------------------------------------------------

 Three types of input are accepted from user: